SEBI & Cyber Security

 As per SEBI- The stockbroker and sub-broker shall be bound by all the rules & regulations of SEBI and relevant notifications issued by the government from time to time.
 Given below are some of the key highlights from SEBI for brokers on cyber-security:

 - The stockbroker shall ensure that all ECNs (Electronic Communication) sent through the e-mail shall be digitally signed, encrypted, non-tamper able and in compliance with the provisions of the IT Act, 2000.
-In case, ECN is sent through e-mail as an attachment, the attached file shall also be secured with the digital signature, encrypted and non- tamper able form, to enable bulk digital signatures, today the market is flooded with Auto Signers, which ease the burden of bulk documents signing at various locations on the pages.
+In case, ECN is sent through e-mail as an attachment, the attached file shall also be secured with the digital signature, encrypted and non- tamper able form, to enable bulk digital signatures, today the market is flooded with Document Signing Software, which eases the burden of bulk documents signing.

 - The stockbroker would be responsible for keeping a backup of all the ECN in a soft and non-tamper able form as per the compliance provisions of the IT Act, 2000 and as per the rules/regulations/guidelines issued by SEBI from time to time.
 The log report generated by the system at the time of sending the contract notes shall be maintained by the stockbroker for the specified period under the extant regulations of SEBI/stock exchanges.
 The log report would act as a storage for emails that are not delivered to the client or bounced back.